wileymab/postman-kosmo/README.md

 Postman does an excellent job of letting the user define environments and some shared variables, but there's no dead simple way to switch between use cases as you're developing or debugging.
 For myself this meant one of two solutions would be at play:

 1. **Make a separate Postman request representing each potential combination of parameters.** Great for testing, not so great for active development.
-On the one hand you get a collection of single requests documenting certain use cases.
-On the other, if you make changes to the API you have to edit every single one of those specific requests.
+On the one hand you get a collection of requests each documenting a certain use case.
+On the other hand, if you make changes to the API contract you have to edit every single one of those specific requests.
 2. **Keep sets of parameters in external text files and paste in values one-by-one as needed.** ...
 I think the pain here is self-explanatory.

 Even in simple APIs this situation can be frustrating.